mmalgeri/mariadb-aws-cloudformation-templates/README.md

 4. Create a public/private keypair to associate to your the security groups

-## Gettting started
+## Getting started
-Set "Default"  values for all the  "Parameters"
+Set "Default"  values for all the  "Parameters" at top of template

 ========================================================